Last updated on 28th February 2022

 Another complicated aspect of cryptocurrency (like any area with its own jargon) is trying to understand the language.
 And because the language surrounding cryptocurrency and the world of internet forums and online communities is so closely aligned, breaking through the jargon can be especially hard.
 What Joseph Lattimer manages to do brilliantly is to combine stunning 3D/ CG animation with humour to create a video which not only informs the viewer about the language, but also makes it entertaining.
 The animation itself is extremely textured, capturing surface reflection, shadowing, movement and shape with an uncanniness almost as accomplished as a Pixar production.

-Inspired by a Julian Assange talk given at The Nantucket Project in 2014, this video collaboration between Harbers Studios and Wondros makes use of some very cool Keith Haring/ Jean Michel Basquait style tribal art.
+This video collaboration between Harbers Studios and Wondros makes use of some very cool Keith Haring/ Jean Michel Basquait style tribal art.
 The effect can at times be disorientating, but the video is useful for underpinning some of the more philosophical aspects behind cryptocurrency’s logic: individual freedom, wealth creation, and lack of institutional interference.
 It situates cryptocurrency (and particularly Bitcoin) within a long line of disruptive technologies and compares the development of blockchain technology to the invention of the personal computer and the popularisation of the internet.

 5. Duncan Elms